University and Purchasing Policies and Guidelines

 Contacting Suppliers: Suppliers may be contacted directly to obtain detailed information about a product or service, or to obtain the information needed to resolve technical questions.
 Purchasing Department Buyers can assist in this process.

-Loyola University Chicago receives external funding and must conform to the minimum procurement standards set forth in the Office of Management and Budget Circular A-110 in order to obtain and maintain an approved purchasing system, and to maintain its continued flow of external funding.
+Loyola University Chicago receives external funding and must conform to the minimum procurement standards set forth in the OMB Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards in the Federal Register (2 CFR 200) in order to obtain and maintain an approved purchasing system, and to maintain its continued flow of external funding.
 These standards include provisions for free and open competition to the maximum extent practicable.

 The Purchasing Department and Award recipients are responsible for ensuring that qualified suppliers have an opportunity to bid on needed material and services.
 Purchasing can help Award recipients identify sources when only one source is known.
 Free and open competition results in impartiality for both the buyer and the seller.